 This is for all the people out there living normal lives who feel utterly disconnected from our process of government, yet are the most deeply affected.
 This is for my children and yours – and their children to come.
 This is for all the strong women who came before me and cleared a path.

-Katie Wilson is an outspoken small business owner, local community organizer, and single mother born and raised in the North Country.
+Katie Wilson is an outspoken small business owner, local community organiser, and single mother born and raised in the North Country.
 After studying business and entrepreneurship, she left college to return home to literally save the family farm.
 Now, Katie lives in Keene with her two beautiful children, where she runs her own business and is running for Congress to represent the people of NY-21.